 So, let me get back to why a middle-aged man would want to be in a band.
 Through several connections, in my mid to late thirties, I began finding myself around other people who were like me and quasi-capable of playing a musical instrument and who love music.
 I began fooling around putting myself in scenarios where I was able to clumsily play music together with others.
 At this point, I’m feeling magic begin to happen.
 It’s hard to explain, but something very spiritual occurs when people play music together, I certainly think humans have a deep connection with sound, things like chords, voices, and melodies that can mysteriously move us without understanding why.
 There’s also this thing that happens when people are playing music together and the sum of the parts becomes much larger than the pieces alone.
 Maybe even more energizing is how the connection between people playing music together becomes intensely stronger than just hanging out having a drink, conversation, or watching or playing a game.
 In any case, by this point in my life I am now, late in the game, realizing that playing music in a band, or with a group of people is my rock climbing, my art, my clarity.
 So, what am I to do and where am I going with this?

 Well, it took a while but, somewhere in my early forties, I started playing out at various open mics with a friend; I played bass, he played guitar, we’d switch back & forth, and we both sang; we called the band “Floody Waters”.
 It was a fun project and lasted several years, helping us both improve our chops, but it sort of ran its course and I needed some distance from it to evolve.
 I then connected, through a neighbor, with a local band that played cover songs and was in need of a bass player.
 I have now played with them for many years (Amanda & The Issues).
-Many good times in this band over a seven-year stretch playing out at weddings, corporate parties, bars, and restaurants.
-Time with this band really allowed me to improve my skills in playing out live, how to create a more pleasing tone with my instrument, how to fit in a mix, and committing to memory a large library of songs (50-75).
+Many good times in this band over almost a decade, playing out at weddings, corporate parties, bars, and restaurants.
+My time with this band has really allowed me to improve my skills in playing out live, how to create a more pleasing tone with my instrument, how to fit in a mix, and committing to memory a large library of songs (50-75).
 As I write this, I’m in my mid-fifties and am still musically hungry, looking for more; I love it.
 I mean why set the bar low and limit myself to occasionally playing out live or just rehashing cover songs over and over just because of age.
 I’ll know when to fold it up, but it’s not now.
-My latest music evolution has been sitting in with the Jonathon Titmouse, trying to establish myself as their live bass player.
+My latest music evolution has been sitting in with Jonathon Titmouse, trying to establish myself as their live bass player.
 This project is all about music as an art form, with beautifully creative lyrical compositions played over a large dynamic range of sounds and interesting chord progressions.
-No shade meant to others I play music with but, aside from me, the musicians in this band are, well, real musicians.
-Although I can feel a bit intimidated at times with these guys, I feel an overwhelming connection with them and, with a little luck, hope to stick around for the long run as they evolve and create more music.
+No shade meant to others I play music with but, aside from me, the musicians in this band are, well, professional musicians (making a living playing music).
+Although I can feel a bit intimidated at times with these guys scrutinizing my chops, I feel an overwhelming connection with them and, with a little luck, hope to stick around for the long run as they evolve and create more music.